holidayextras/recruitment-tasks/README.md

 ## Why a technical task?

-You might be wondering why we feel its important to test candidates.
+You might be wondering why we feel it is important to test candidates.
 At Holiday Extras we use a variety of different technologies and we don't expect you to be aware of all of them!
-We've designed both of our tasks with this in mind.
+Although the tasks both mention a technology of choice, you are free to use what you feel comfortable with.

-Below is a few points that we tend to look for when reviewing your submission:
+Below are a few points that we tend to look for when reviewing your submission:

-- Quality (is it functional?)
+- Quality (is it functional and does it follow the task description?)
 - Structure (code layout, abstraction, modularisation)
 - Usability and design